Contact us today because we can help with your Judgment situation.

 To qualify for lien avoidance, you must prove the following three conditions:

-procedure and act quickly.
-This includes making a claim that your property is
+and act quickly.
+This includes making a claim that your property is exempt on

 How to erase judgments on credit reports:

 Credit reporting can be very confusing for consumers.
 Many of us often wonder: How do the three major credit bureaus -- Equifax, Experian and TransUnion -- gather the information in our credit reports, and why do they sometimes disagree?

 If you have judgments for unpaid debts, these are typically noted in your credit report and can do serious damage to your credit score.
 You can get hurt twice.
 Once for the judgment.
 Once for the past due debt.
 Both hurt you on your credit report for up to seven years.
 There are a number of situations when a consumer can successfully get the credit reporting bureaus to delete the judgments from their reports, such as proving the debt belonged to someone else, was already paid or that the statute of limitations has already expired.
 If you complain to the credit bureau, they might respond saying that the debt "remains" or is "verified" (which means the bureau verified that it belongs to you.)
 Below are some situations which would be helpful to you in resolving the problem.

 The debt belongs to someone else.
 Sometimes courts make mistakes.
 Fathers that have the same name as their own son often are impacted by each other.
 If you can prove you're not the debtor then you can get the entry removed.

 The debt is already paid.
 If you can prove you made the payments, this could also help you get the entry removed.

 The debt is old.
 Judgments and unpaid debts stay on a person's credit report for about seven years and six months.
 Older debts MUST be removed by the credit bureaus - but often you must ask for the removal.